 Greater Savings To Invest

 A high Personal Saving Rate indicates that you are saving a greater percentage of what you earn.
 We know that accumulating assets is the secret to getting insanely rich.
-The more you save, the more you can invest in assets such as as stocks, crowd funded real estate deals, real estate, etc.
+The more you save, the more you can invest in stocks, crowd funded real estate deals, etc.

 The invested assets will either generate cash flow increasing your income.
 Or will appreciate in value increasing your net worth.
 Both are steps in a positive direction.
 If the increased cash flow is again reinvested into acquiring more assets, your net worth grows exponentially.